JIITODC/website/src/routes/blog/posts/jmoc.md

 ---
 title: JIIT Month of Code Winners
 date: 2020-01-07T12:51:00.000Z
-author: Jiit Open Source Developers Community
+author: JIIT Open-Source Developers Circle
 ---

 **JIIT Month of Code** is an online programme by the open-source club of JIIT Noida-128, the **JODC**, focused on introducing students to open source software development and documentation writing.